MLNBA-Lab/MiningTrafficData/README.md

 }
 ```

-You can contact the author via email with the address "pfsun@hanyang.ac.kr".
+You can contact the author via email at the address "pfsun@hanyang.ac.kr", if any questions.

 Thanks again!